MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/microsoft-teams-online-call-flows.md

 Client is out of the signaling and media loop after the call is hairpin from PSTN to PSTN.

-Media from SBC instance A within Customer Network X to SBC instance B must be relayed through O365 Media Server and can't use bypass mode.
+Media from SBC instance A within Customer Network X to SBC instance B must be relayed through the Office 365 Media Server and can't use bypass mode.

 ## Teams w/ Express Route optimization